ekaterinburgdev/map/README.md

 ## About

+> This is a technical pre-release for collecting feedback, not an analysis tool.

 There are a lot of interesting objects and buidlings in Ekaterinburg.
 We have collected several layers of data so that urbanists have easy access to them and can analyze them

 ### Features